samaykandlur/Data-Structures-1/Concept/Queue.md

 #include <stdlib.h>
 ```

-Now you also have to write cuz ure making life easier by making MAX a constant which you can use anywhere.
+You also need to write `#define MAX 5`.
+This makes MAX a constant that you can use anywhere.
-`#define MAX 5`

-#### You gotta first create a queue for that you'll have to:
+#### You gotta first create a queue, for that you'll have to:

 Use  `typedef` to create a queue.